SessionCore/SessionCore/README.md

 ## Installation

 1. Download the latest release from the GitHub Releases page.
-2. Place `BoxAuth.jar` in the same directory as your Minecraft server `.jar`.
+2. Place `SessionCore.jar` in the same directory as your Minecraft server `.jar`.
 3. Run:

 ```
-java -jar BoxAuth.jar
+java -jar SessionCore.jar
 ```

 4. Follow the on-screen setup instructions.

-BoxAuth will automatically create:
+SessionCore will automatically create:

-* `boxauth.yml`
+* `SessionCore.yml`
 * `meta/` directory
 * `authlibinjector.jar`
-* `boxauth-server.log`
+* `SessionCore-server.log`

 ---